mixu/gr/readme.md

 There are three ways to stop processing:

 1. Call `res.done()`.
 This means that the command should be called again for the next path.
 This is useful for processing commands that target directories.
 2. Call `res.exit()`.
 This means that the command is complete, and `gr` should exit.
-For example, we don't want to show a help text multiple times if the user calls `gr #work help`.
+For example, we don't want to show a help text multiple times if the user calls `gr @work help`.
 3. Call `next`.
 This means that the current handler does not want to handle the current request.
 Similar to how Connect works, this is mostly used for writing middleware or falling back on a different action.

 The `req` object describes the current request.